nprapps/elections18-general/README.md

 ### Additional needed software

 * Python3 & virtualenv
-* Node6
+* Node.js 6
 * Upstart - Due to our configuration files format
 * Nginx
 * uwsgi

-_Note: If you are at NPR we can use our AMI that already contains this configuration `python3 webserver`_
+_Note: NPR users can use our AMI that already contains this configuration, `python3 webserver`_

 ### RDS instance configuration